-This recipe will take time, but rest assured if you start it now, you won’t be sorry when you’re sitting by a fire this Christmas surrounded by those dearest to you and a slice of this will brandied cider in one paw and a slice of this fruit cake in another.
+This recipe will take time, but rest assured if you start it now, you won’t be sorry when you’re sitting by a fire this Christmas surrounded by those dearest to you and a slice of this with brandied cider in one paw and a slice of this fruit cake in another.

 The origins of this recipe come from my step-dad’s neighbor, long before our families merged, and since then (nearly 25 years) it’s remained a tradition in our merged home, and now it is a tradition in mine and Ben’s.

 What is the dish count for this brandied fruit cake?